 My friend Aiko plays with me every night!

 One last thing before the festivities start – please consider giving a few bucks to Safe Haven.
-They took in more of us rescued from the Olympic Animal “Sanctuary” than any other group and have taken excellent care of us.
-They knew we would probably never be adopted, but they took us in anyway.
-I’m sure they spent lots of money to give us the best care possible.
+They took in more dogs rescued from the Olympic Animal “Sanctuary” than any other group and took excellent care of us.
+They didn’t think anyone would adopt me, but they took me in anyway.

 Here I am with Kris after I learned to run off leash!

 They also gave us a precious gift most of us never had: a permanent home with a loving family.
-I may not have a conventional family like dogs that get adopted, but I can’t imagine anything would be better than living with our Safe Haven family.
+I may not have a conventional family, but I can’t imagine anything better than living with my Safe Haven family.